meegoStar/pytorch_multi-stream-cnn_kinetics/README.md

 [ActivityNet Challenge 2017 - Task 2: Trimmed Action Recognition]:http://activity-net.org/challenges/2017/trimmed.html

 ## Tracking memory usage issue
-I observed that the CPU memory usage kept growing during single epoch from ~20G(at the begining) to ~56G(around the end) in the training stage.
+I observe that the CPU memory usage keeps growing during single epoch from ~**20G**(at the begining) to ~**56G**(around the end) in the training stage.

+So I write a simple python script `dataloader_test.py` and altered `utils/datasets/kinetics.py` to track this issue.
+The altered `utils/datasets/kinetics.py` returns a fake sample rather than a piece of staked optical flow originally.
+And while executing `python dataloader_test.py`, the memory usage stays around **22G**.

+Thus the issue must be caused by the commented part in `utils/datasets/kinetics.py`.
+Yet I have tried `del` and `gc.collect` and no good.